yoginderkumar/yoginderkumar/readme.md

 - **Technologies & Tools:** React.js, React Native, Angular, Node.js, Express.js, Next.js, Firebase, MongoDB, Redux, NX, Netlify, Nunjucks, Git

 ## 💼 Professional Experience

+### Frontend Lead @ Unico Connect (May 2024 - Present)

+- Managing and guiding a cross-functional development team, fostering collaboration and maintaining project momentum.
+- Scaling the existing system to align with evolving project requirements, ensuring robust performance and reliability.
+- Enhancing user experience by adding responsiveness, enabling seamless interaction across tablets and mobile devices.
+- Playing a crucial role in refining the project’s architecture, optimizing the development process, and reducing development time by 3x.

+Through these efforts, I am ensuring that our product meets high standards of quality, efficiency, and client satisfaction, contributing significantly to the project’s success.

 ### Software Developer @ CashBook (Jan 2022 - May 2024)